dimdimsss/CareLog-/README.md

 ### Logins and Dashboards

  Login requires a user ID and a password.
-You can view the data\users.json file to see these.
+You can view data\users.json to see these.
 Users with different roles will have access to different dashboards.